Adamj291/archlinuxinstallguide/arch_linux.md

 >nmcli connection up uuid *UUID*

-Get a list of UUIDs:
+Get a list of UUIDs:n also get a potat

 >nmcli connection show